 They possess a curious susceptibility to being summoned, and a spell to draw forth demons, unless more specific in its targets, is most likely to collect one of them.
-Once drawn away from the Abyss, they do everything they can to escape their summoner, in order to rampage unopposed.
+Once drawn away from the Abyss, they do everything they can to escape their summoner, to rampage unopposed.

-You see, nabassu live to spread the terror of the Abyss across the planes, in order to make mere mortals attach fear, dread and terror to the tanar'ri name.
+You see, nabassu live to spread the terror of the Abyss across the planes, to make mere mortals attach fear, dread and terror to the tanar'ri name.
 This belief fuels the tanar'ri's power throughout the multiverse, and is a tangential effort to ultimately win the Blood War.

-Once free of a summoner, they kill and consume as many victims as is possible, body and soul, in order to increase their own power.
+Once free of a summoner, they kill and consume as many victims as is possible, body and soul, to increase their own power.
 Their aim is to maximize their growth to full maturity before they return to the Abyss, either to await additional summons or to ascend further.